tq-bit/chattergram-redis/readme.md

 ##### 2.2.
 Find the last redis entry for a pair of `sender` and `receiver`

-> This method is used to determine how many entries to skip in MongoDB when loading more history items
+This method is used to determine how many entries to skip in MongoDB when loading more history items.

 File: [Chat.handler.ts](https://github.com/tq-bit/chattergram-redis/blob/5568f86f56bffdc0a7d116acfa9591ec0ce2f2ff/backend/src/app/handler/Chat.handler.ts#L222)